 Permit Number Display Requirements

-NBMC 5.54.070 requires all online listings to display the city-issued STR permit number prominently in the listing description.
-The permit number must appear in the listing text, not buried in house rules or fine print.
+NBMC 5.54.070 requires all online listings to display the city-issued STR permit number prominently in the listing description, not buried in house rules or fine print.
+Platforms have implemented permit number fields in their listing interfaces, with some offering permit verification features that cross-reference city databases.

 Automated Compliance Features

-Leverage platform features to automate compliance:
+Leverage platform features to automate compliance where possible:

-• Minimum stays: Configure minimum night requirements if your HOA or permit conditions require them.
+- Minimum stays: Configure minimum night requirements if your HOA or permit conditions require them

 2026 Amendments and Recent Changes